evrythng/evrythng.js/README.md

 ## Installation

 **Note**: `evrythng.js` uses [promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise).
-Not all browsers support that natively; we include [Native Promise Only](https://github.com/getify/native-promise-only) polyfill and suggest loading it before evrythng.js.
+Not all environments support them natively yet; to deal with this, we use the [Native Promise Only](https://github.com/getify/native-promise-only) polyfill internally.

 ### Browsers